lavakush07/kyverno/charts/kyverno/README.md

 ArgoCD uses helm only for templating but applies the results with `kubectl`.

-Unfortunately `kubectl` adds metadata that will cross the limit allowed by Kubernetes.
+Unfortunately `kubectl` adds metadata that will cross the limit allowed by Kuberrnetes.
 Using `Replace` overcomes this limitation.

 Another option is to use server side apply, this will be supported in ArgoCD v2.5.